-The Master of Liberal Arts, Information Management Systems degree consists of 12 courses, two of which are required for admission and one is required on campus.
-Weekend on-campus options are available.
+The Master of Liberal Arts, Information Management Systems degree consists of 12 courses (48 credits), one of which is required on campus.
+Weekend options available.

 12 Graduate Courses

-The degree field is for individuals who have a background in object-oriented programming using C++ or Java.
-If you need to strengthen this background, first complete our programming certificate.
+The degree is for individuals who know object-oriented programming using C++ or Java.
+If you need to strengthen your background, first complete our programming certificate.

 - 1 web principles course